 100 SCIENCE AWARDS AVAILABLE TO HIGH SCHOOL STUDENTS

-September 12, 2017 – Stand Up To Cancer (SU2C), a division of the Entertainment Industry Foundation, and PBS announced today the opening of applications for The Emperor Science Award 2018 program.
-The program is designed to empower high school students to become the next generation of cancer researchers through a unique mentoring opportunity.
-Through this initiative, 100 winning students will each get to work with an esteemed university-level research scientist on a rewarding multi-week cancer research project.
+January 10, 2017 – Stand Up To Cancer (SU2C), a program of the Entertainment Industry Foundation, and PBS LearningMedia, a media-on-demand service designed for pre-K-12 classrooms, announced today the opening of applications for the second year of The Emperor Science Award program.
+The Emperor Science Award program is an initiative designed to encourage high school students to explore careers in science, specifically cancer research and care, through a unique mentoring opportunity.
+The program aims to empower high school students to become the next generation of cancer researchers and will award 100 students this year, the second year of a three-year commitment, with an opportunity to work with an esteemed university-level research scientist on a rewarding multi-week cancer research project.
+The inaugural year of the program received more than 1,200 entries from eligible students throughout the U.S.

-“The EMPEROR documentary was transformative, educating the American public about the history of cancer and cancer research, and more so, as a springboard to engage and empower young people to pursue scientific careers, particularly in cancer research.
-Through these Emperor Science Awards, the documentary continues to have an impact as we encourage students to explore the possibility of becoming the next generation of cancer researchers,” said SU2C Co-Founder Sherry Lansing, who led the committee that conceived and implemented this plan.
+“From the outset, it was an important goal for the documentary not only to inform, but also to engage and empower young people to pursue scientific careers, particularly in cancer research.
+As we open the application process for the second year of Emperor Science Awards, the documentary continues to have an impact as we encourage students to explore the possibility of becoming the next generation of cancer researchers,” said SU2C co-founder Sherry Lansing, who led the committee that conceived and implemented this plan.

-The Emperor Science Award Program has been made possible by generous support from Founding Donors Genentech, a member of the Roche Group; Bristol-Myers Squibb Company; and Novartis.
-Their support will fund a total of 300 awards through the first three years of the program.
+The Emperor Science Award Program has been made possible by generous support from Founding Donors Genentech, Bristol-Myers Squibb Company and Novartis.
+Their support will fund a total of 300 awards through the first three years.

-This initiative was organized by the CANCER: THE EMPEROR OF ALL MALADIES Education Subcommittee, chaired by Sherry Lansing, SU2C Co-Founder, chairperson of the Entertainment Industry Foundation’s Board of Directors and founder of the Sherry Lansing Foundation.
-The Emperor Science Awards are administered by PBS.
+This initiative was organized by the CANCER: THE EMPEROR OF ALL MALADIES Education Subcommittee, chaired by Sherry Lansing, SU2C co-founder, chairperson of the Entertainment Industry Foundation’s Board of Directors and founder of the Sherry Lansing Foundation.
+The Emperor Science Awards are administered by PBS LearningMedia, a national expert in curriculum and student engagement.

-Current members of the SU2C Council of Founders and Advisors (CFA) include Katie Couric, Sherry Lansing, Lisa Paulsen, Rusty Robertson, Sue Schwartz, Pamela Oas Williams, Ellen Ziffren and Kathleen Lobb.
-The late Laura Ziskin and the late Noreen Fraser are also co-founders.
+Current members of the SU2C Council of Founders and Advisors (CFA) include Katie Couric, Sherry Lansing, Lisa Paulsen, Rusty Robertson, Sue Schwartz, Pamela Oas Williams, Ellen Ziffren, and Kathleen Lobb.
+Noreen Fraser and the late Laura Ziskin are also co-founders.
 Sung Poblete, Ph.D., R.N., has served as SU2C’s president since 2011.

 # # #